Skydive Empuriabrava: History

-Founded in 1973, the Empuriabrava Aerodrome was managed by the ParaClub Girona section of Aeroclub Girona until the management of the aerodrome changed hands in 1975 when it was bought by the company Promotora Deportiva del Ampurdán, which in 1984 was sold to the company Anglo Costa Brava de Inversiones.
-This company leased the facilities to the company Centro de Paracaidismo Costa Brava, a professional skydiving management firm.
+Founded in 1973, the Empuriabrava Aerodrome was managed by the ParaClub Girona section of Aeroclub Girona.
+In 1975, the club was bought by Promotora Deportiva del Ampurdán.
+The club was then bought in 1984 by Anglo Costa Brava de Inversiones.
+This company leased the facilities Centro de Paracaidismo Costa Brava, a professional skydiving management firm.
 The business changed its name of the Aerodrome, Centro de Paracaidismo Costa Brava, to Skydive Empuriabrava in 1985.

 In 1987, Anglo Costa Brava de Inversiones sold the concern to the company Fórmula y Propiedades S.L.

 Centro de Paracaidismo Costa Brava, the company in charge of the skydiving operations and tenant of Anglo Costa Brava de Inversiones, continued with the same lease arrangement for the facilities.

-It was in this period that the aerodrome won acclaim in Europe for its work.
-Centro de Paracaidismo Costa Brava, was founded in 1984 by the Italian-American Maria-Grazia Panozzo and Swiss Roland Hilfiker, as well as American Mitch Decoteau.
-The trio brought the method known as AFF (Accelerated freefall), developed by the "School of Human Flight" to the aerodrome.
-This innovative method shifted from the traditional static-line progression system to starting students with 12,500 ft jumps guided by professional instructors giving in-air signals to allow people to practice their positioning at terminal velocity.
-This method proved highly effective and is now the standard taught world-wide.
-In 1986, Jaime Comas Espigulé joined the company.
+Centro de Paracaidismo Costa Brava was founded in 1984 by the Italian-American Maria-Grazia Panozzo, Swiss Roland Hilfiker, and American Mitch Decoteau.
+The founders introduced AFF (Accelerated freefall), developed by the "School of Human Flight", to the aerodrome.
+This training method shifted from the traditional static-line progression system to starting students with 12,500 ft jumps guided by professional instructors giving in-air signals to allow people to practice their positioning at terminal velocity.
+This method proved highly effective and is now the standard taught worldwide.
+In 1986, Jaume Comas Espigulé joined the company.

-In 1985, work at the aerodrome involved five people and the company did not own any light aircraft: a Cesna 207, the first used at Girona airport, was rented.
+In 1985, there were five people employed by the company, which did not own any light aircraft: a Cesna 207, first used at Girona airport, was rented.
 The first Pilatus EC-EMZ was not bought until 1987, two years later.